WTM: Decoding the Slang

 WTM stands for “What’s The Move?”
 This phrase is used informally to ask someone about their plans or intentions, especially in a social context.
 It is a way to inquire about what someone is up to or what they plan to do next.

-Read Also More: Metaphors for Trust
+Read Also More: Metaphors for Summer: Evoking the Warmth and Vibrancy of the Season

 Common Uses of WTM